pankajche1/personal-knowledge-wiki/content/subjects/productivity/books/thinking-fast-and-slow/ch17/ch17-regression-to-the-mean.md

 **Q:** What was the result of the above practical lesson?
 **Ans:**  poor performance was typically followed by improvement and good performance by deterioration, without any help from either praise or punishment.
 (It was chance that poor performance was followed by improvement and good performance by deterioration)

-TODO: [2022-02-22 Tue 19:38]
+**Punishment was actually ineffective.
+Poor performance was followed by good performance by chance:**

 The discovery I made on that day was that the flight instructors were trapped in an unfortunate contingency: because they punished cadets when performance was poor, they were mostly rewarded by a subsequent improvement, even if punishment was actually ineffective.
 Furthermore, the instructors were not alone in that predicament.
 I had stumbled onto a significant fact of the human condition: the feedback to which life exposes us is perverse.
 Because we tend to be nice to other people when they please us and nasty when they do not, we are statistically punished for being nice and rewarded for being nasty.

 ### Talent and Luck

 A few years ago, John Brockman, who edits the online magazine Edge, asked a number of scientists to report their “favorite equation.”
 These were my offerings:

 > success = talent + luck
 > great success = a little more talent + a lot of luck

 The unsurprising idea that luck often contributes to success has surprising consequences when we apply it to the first two days of a high-level golf tournament.
 To keep things simple, assume that on both days the average score of the competitors was at par 72.
 We focus on a player who did very  well on the first day, closing with a score of 66.
 What can we learn from that excellent score?
 An immediate inference is that the golfer is more talented than the average participant in the tournament.
 The formula for success suggests that another inference is equally justified: the golfer who did so well on day 1 probably enjoyed better-than-average luck on that day.
 If you accept that talent and luck both contribute to success, the conclusion that the successful golfer was lucky is as warranted as the conclusion that he is talented.

 By the same token, if you focus on a player who scored 5 over par on that day, you have reason to infer both that he is rather weak and had a